 race this year.
 Cars must comply with all

-only one car in each race.
-Several cars may be
+car in each race.
+Several cars may be constructed but only

-car does not pass inspection, the scout will be
+registration a car does not pass inspection, the scout

 given time within the weigh-in period to make any

-will be on hand to assist scouts that require
+on hand to assist scouts that require guidance.

-Pinewood Race” rules then it may not be raced,
+“Pack 405 Official Pinewood Race” rules then it may

-we be assessed on a case-by-case basis
+we be assessed on a case-by-case basis by the Inspection

-the Race Officials will place the scout's car on the Race Table.
+Officials will place the scout's car on the Race Table.